 Strip Piecing Tips

 Use Faultless Spray Starch when pressing strips for strip piecing.
 Starch gives the strips a little stiffness, making piecing easier and more accurate.
 When sewing strips together, alternate the direction you stitch the seam.
 For example, stitch from left to right on one seam.
 Stitch from right to left for the next seam.
 This helps keep the strips straight.
-When seams are sewn in the same direction, the strip set bows.

-Generally, no special tools are needed for strip piecing.
 There are hundreds of specialized tools or rulers you can use but the tools below are all you need.